elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Visitor pattern can be used when…
+      <strong>Interview Response:</strong> The visitor pattern can get used when:
     </div>
     <br />
     <div></div>

-- Similar procedures must be done on various data structure objects.
+- Similar procedures must get done on various data structure objects.
-- Specific operations must be carried out on multiple items in the data structure.
+- Specific operations must get carried out on multiple items in the data structure.
 - You wish to make libraries or frameworks more extensible.

 <br />